matrix-org/synapse/docs/development/synapse_architecture/cancellation.md

 Synapse makes use of Twisted's `Deferred.cancel()` feature to make cancellation work.
-The `@cancellable` decorator does nothing by itself and merely acts as a flag.
+The `@cancellable` decorator does nothing by itself and merely acts as a flag, signalling to developers and other code alike that a method can be cancelled.

 ## Enabling cancellation for an endpoint
 1. Check that the endpoint method, and any `async` functions in its call